 This would mean everyone on the lease is essentially responsible for everyone else’s actions.
 So if the friendly seeming guy you found via Craigslist flees the country after failing to pay rent for three months… that’s on you.

-Also see what the lease says about your ability to sublet.
+Also see what the lease says about your ability to sublet, or what might happen if you break your lease early.
 If an emergency comes up—or if you just want an extended change of scenery—it’s good to know you could have someone else take over the rent for a few months.

 2. What’s the building’s security like?